5 Effective Ways To help your husband

 Is there any hope that he can forgive you and heal so your marriage can be save?

-Yes, I believe there is hope for your marriage.
+Yes, I believe there can be hope for your marriage.

 It happened for mine.
 I almost lost it all with my stubbornness, but once the affair fog lifted and I saw all I could lose, I fought hard for my marriage.